MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterBasin.md

 ---
-title: WaterBasin in Sustainability water
+title: WaterBasin in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
 description: Describes the details of the basin from which water is being withdrawn by an entity.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: anbichse
+ms.reviewer: deonhe
 ms.topic: article
-ms.date: 3/31/2023
+ms.date: 6/27/2023
-ms.author: anbichse
+ms.author: cdmditeam
 ---

-# Water basin in Sustainability water (WaterBasin)
+# Water basin in CloudforSustainabilityWaterDataModel(WaterBasin)

 Describes the details of the basin from which water is being withdrawn by an entity\.